arianitbp/slate/source/index.md

 Parameter | Default | Description
 --------- | ------- | -----------
-ID | false | If set to true, the result will also include cats.
+ID | false | If set to true, the result will also include contacts.
 Name | true | If set to false, the result will include contacts that have already been adopted.
-LastName | false | If set to true, the result will also include cats.
+LastName | false | If set to true, the result will also include contacts.
-Address | false | If set to true, the result will also include cats.
+Address | false | If set to true, the result will also include contacts.
-PhoneNumber | false | If set to true, the result will also include cats.
+PhoneNumber1 | false | If set to true, the result will also include contacts.
-Email | false | If set to true, the result will also include cats.
+Email | false | If set to true, the result will also include contacts.
+PhoneNumber2 | false | If set to true, the result will also include contacts.
+PhoneNumber3 | false | If set to true, the result will also include contacts.
+PhoneNumber4 | false | If set to true, the result will also include contacts.
+PhoneNumber5 | false | If set to true, the result will also include contacts.

 <aside class="success">
 Remember — a happy contact is an authenticated contact!